Unboxed-Software/solana-course/content/cpi.md

     Pubkey::find_program_address(&[b"token_auth"], program_id);
 ```

-Then, we'll perform security checks against each of the new accounts passed into the program.
+Next, we'll perform security checks against each of the new accounts passed into the program.
 Always remember to verify accounts!

 ```rust
 if *token_mint.key != mint_pda {